-As the forum respondent said, if one poke, prods or stick needles into the injured part it will just make it angry, so we leave the body to heal it.
+As the forum respondent said, if one pokes, prods or stick needles into the injured part it will just make it angry, so we leave the body to heal it.

 Tissue changes, sensitisation of the nervous system and psycho-social aspects

-If the condition has not progressed to far the body should be perfectly capable of recovering.
+If the condition has not progressed too far the body should be perfectly capable of recovering.
 However, when any of these are present some assistance may be needed.
-Many of the possibilities discussed in the forum and journal article need to be considered.
+Many of the possibilities discussed in the forum and journal article may need to be considered.